nyampass/ArduinoESPAT-Library/README.md

 # ArduinoESPAT
-A library to control esp-8266 from Arduino by AT commands easie.
+A library to control esp-8266 from Arduino by AT commands easier.

 # Usage
 ## Definition